K4LCIFER/plant-labels/README.md

 ## Repository Information

-This repository contains CAD files for various plant labels variants:
+This repository currently contains CAD files for the following plant label
+variants:
 - [Stake Variant](./stake-variant)

 Within each variant's subdirectory there are folders containing the CAD project